aditya0yadav/GSoC-Accepted-Proposals/Unsucessful Proposals/2025/README.md

 **Student**: Aditya Saroha
 **Organization**: CERN-HSF
 **Project**: Extending the User Interface for the Constellation Project
-**Proposal**: GSoC 2025 Project Proposal for Extending User Interface_ Constellation.pdf
+**Proposal Name**: GSoC 2025 Project Proposal for Extending User Interface_ Constellation.pdf

 #### 🏗️ Context
 Constellation is a visualization tool used within CERN's HEP software ecosystem, but mainly its developed by the DESY.
 This project aimed to revamp and extend its front-end capabilities to support modular plug-in development and enhance usability for large datasets